vijaykumarbl11/gym_managment_system/README.md

 # gym_managment_system
-i developed this portfolio website using python Django framework.
+i developed this portfolio website using python Django framework.not yet ok not yet